 The 116520 was presented as another milestone leap for Daytonas, as this watch was part of the Daytona series fitted with an in-house Rolex caliber.
 This watch was released in 2000 and marked a major step forward for the brand.
 Rolex discontinued it in 2016.

-Expect a price of somewhere between $20,000 and $40,000 for the now-discontinued Rolex Daytona 116520.
+Expect a price of somewhere between $18,000 and $30,000 for the now-discontinued Rolex Daytona 116520.
 While this is still an incredibly valuable watch, it is one of the cheapest Rolex Daytonas in steel as it is a relatively modern model and not a vintage piece.
+If you happen to have an early white 116520 with the dial faded to a nice cream color, well, that’s called a “Panna dial” and that triples its value.

 Rolex Daytona 116528